Karin Boye: Literary career

 The poem "Aftonbön" handwritten by Karin Boye.

+The poem "En målares önskan" handwritten by Karin Boye.

-Karin Boye made her literary debut in 1922 with the collection of poems Moln ("Clouds").
-Taking influence from the writings of Arthur Schopenhauer and Friedrich Nietzsche and poets such as Gustaf Fröding, Vilhelm Ekelund and Edith Södergran, her poetry dealt from the start with the individual's right to freedom in relation to christianity, which was further developed in "Gömda land" (1924, "Hidden Lands") and Härdarna (1927, "The Hearths").
+Boye made her literary debut in 1922 with the collection of poems Moln ("Clouds").
+Taking influence from the writings of Arthur Schopenhauer and Friedrich Nietzsche and poets such as Gustaf Fröding, Vilhelm Ekelund and Edith Södergran, her poetry dealt from the start with the individual's right to freedom in relation to Christianity, which was further developed in "Gömda land" (1924, "Hidden Lands") and Härdarna (1927, "The Hearths").
 Worship of beauty, fighting spirit and dynamic movement were central elements in her poems that was concentrated into a distinctive, idiosyncratic rhythmic form.

 In 1931, Boye, together with Erik Mesterton and Josef Riwkin, founded the poetry magazine Spektrum, introducing T. S. Eliot and the Surrealists to Swedish readers.
 She translated many of Eliot's works into Swedish; she and Mesterton translated "The Waste Land".

 She was also a member of the Swedish literary institution Samfundet De Nio (The Nine Society) from 1931 until her death in 1941.

 Boye is perhaps most famous for her poems, the most well-known of which are Ja visst gör det ont (Yes, of course it hurts) and I rörelse (In motion) from her collections of poems Härdarna and För trädets skull (1935, "For the tree's sake").
 The latter collection, which prominently feature Boye's frequent use of tree-symbolism in her poetry, was criticized by contemporary critics for modernistic obscurity but is by later readers widely regarded as her strongest book of poems.

 Boye also wrote several short story collections and novels.
 Her 1931 novel Astarte was a criticism of the bourgeois culture, and won a Nordic novel prize.
 Her 1934 novel Crisis (Kris) depicts her religious crisis and lesbianism.
 In her novels Merit vaknar (Merit awakens) and För lite (Too little) she explores male and female role-playing.

 Her best-known and most widely read novel Kallocain was published in 1940.
 Inspired by her visit to Germany during the rise of Nazism, it was a portrayal of a dystopian society in the vein of George Orwell's Nineteen Eighty-Four and Aldous Huxley's Brave New World (though written almost a decade before Orwell's magnum opus).
 In the novel, an idealistic scientist named Leo Kall invents Kallocain, a kind of truth serum.
 The novel contrasts the individual's right to freedom and independence against a collective society and the state's need of organisation and control.
 The novel was filmed in Sweden in 1981 and was the main influence on the movie Equilibrium.

 Posthumously, the uncompleted poetry collection De sju dödssynderna ("The seven deadly sins") was published in 1941.
 Its center-piece is a cycle of poems of the conflict between the individual's strong will to independence and the conformity of religion, which was the major theme in Boye's work.